19hours/sg-statutes/Acts/Bankruptcy Act.md

 (2) Upon payment under subsection (1), the Official Assignee shall issue to the trustee or nominee the prescribed certificate of receipt for the moneys so paid and that certificate shall be an effectual discharge to him in respect thereof.

-(3) The Official Assignee shall from time to time pay out of the Bankruptcy Estates Account and into the Insolvency Assistance Fund, maintained under section 165, so much of the sums standing to the credit of the Account as represents —
+(3) The Official Assignee shall from time to time pay out of the Bankruptcy Estates Account and into the Insolvency Assistance Fund maintained under section 165 so much of the sums standing to the credit of the Account as represents —

 (a) dividends or balances in the Account which do not exceed $50;